 Ban di Bul

 A cracking Korean BBQ place that’s stuck in a little bit of a no man’s land between the Town Hall and Chinatown.
 Don’t let this obscure location deter you though, because once you’re inside you’ll be treated to what is undoubtedly a superbly authentic Korean gastronomic experience.
-Cook your meat and vegetables right on your table, exactly how you like it and using the many sauces, spices and sides that are provided.
-Oh, and make sure you get a few bowls of their side dish – Pan Ji O Ri – spring onions coated in chilli paste, sesame oil and sugar (and better than sex).
+Cook your meat and vegetables right on your table, exactly how you like it using the many sauces, spices and sides that are provided.
+Oh, and make sure you get a few bowls of their side dish – Pan Ji O Ri – spring onions coated in chilli paste, sesame oil and sugar.

 Ban Di Bul, 77 Princess St, Manchester M2 4EG